radiodee1/awesome-chatbot/README.md

 * `bot` This folder is the home of programs that are meant to help the chatbot run.
 This includes speech-to-text code and speech-recognition code.
 Ultimately this directory will be the home of a loop of code that monitors audio input from a microphone and decides what to do with it.
 * `raw` This folder holds the raw downloads that are manipulated by the setup scripts.
 These include the GloVe vectors and the Reddit Comments download.
 * `saved` This folder holds the saved values from the training process.
-* `graph` This folder holds some json files that the author wants to save for later graphs for comparison with other data.
 * `classifier` This folder is for BERT and an attempt to create a model that did the chatbot task that at its core was a classifier.
 The experiment was not successful.
 * `seq_2_seq` This is for a rnn based sequence to sequence model.
 * `transformer` This is for the 'transformer' based chat bot model.